 The University of Sydney has been excavating the World Heritage listed site of the ancient Hellenistic-Roman theatre of Nea Paphos, under the auspices of the Department of Antiquities of the Republic of Cyprus since 1995.
-The project is directed by Emeritus Professor J.R.
-Green, Dr Smadar Gabrieli and Dr Craig Barker.
+The project is directed by Dr Craig Barker with support from Emeritus Professor J.R.
+Green and Dr Smadar Gabrieli.

 Our project aims to investigate the archaeology of the theatrical precinct of north eastern Nea Paphos and to investigate the importance of theatrical performance in Hellenistic and Roman Cyprus. the excavation project is also researching the urban layout of the ancient capital of Cyprus.

 Here you will find all of our latest research, project aims and methodologies, information about upcoming field seasons, our education dig blog, teaching resources and the project's archive which pulls together two decades of archaeological activity.

 Like what we do and want to support us?

 You can support the Paphos Theatre Archaeological Project as part of the University of Sydney's Inspired crowdfunding project.
 Donations are tax deductible.